collapsed-stacks/startups/questions/13547/how-is-desmos-making-money.md

 - tagged: `tech-company`, `software`
 - score: 3

-<p><a href="https://www.desmos.com/" rel="nofollow noreferrer">Desmos</a> is a online graphing calculator which is used daily by millions of students for learning math.
-It offers a low-latency, highly available service (it can even be embedded in other sites) even though it is completely free and doesn't show a single advertisement.</p>
+[Desmos](https://www.desmos.com/) is a online graphing calculator which is used daily by millions of students for learning math.
+It offers a low-latency, highly available service (it can even be embedded in other sites) even though it is completely free and doesn't show a single advertisement.

-<p>How then, I am at a loss to understand, does it make money?
-Where does it draw its funding from?</p>
+How then, I am at a loss to understand, does it make money?
+Where does it draw its funding from?

 ## Answer 13551